5 Most Common Questions Asked in Moodle Training

 Can we use Moodle on mobile devices?

-With the most recent versions of Moodle (2.5 and 2.6) there has been the inclusion of something called a responsive theme.
+With the most recent versions of Moodle (3.0 and 3.1) there is support available for a responsive theme.
 This allows for your Moodle site to be accessed on a mobile phone or tablet with the layout and content of the site adjusting to fit the width of the screen on the device.

 Your users won’t want to access everything on both of these devices, most people on phones want to quickly access resources (PDF, web pages, video), check their calendar for upcoming assessments or communicate with other users via messages or forums.